-The action was referred under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) to the Minister for the Environment and a valid referral was received on 13 May 2024.
+The action was referred under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) to the Minister for the Environment and a valid referral was received on 23 September 2024.

-The Delegate for the Minister determined on 6 June 2024 that approval is required as the action has the potential to have a significant impact on the following matters of national environmental significance (MNES) that are protected under Part 3 of the EPBC Act:
+The delegate for the Minister determined on 21 October 2024 that approval is required as the action has the potential to have a significant impact on the following matters of national environmental significance (MNES) that are protected under Part 3 of the EPBC Act:

-- The ecological character of a declared Ramsar wetland (sections 16 and 17B) - Listed threatened species and communities (section 18 and 18A) - Listed migratory species (sections 20 and 20A)
+- Listed threatened species and communities (Section 18 and 18A) - The ecological character of a declared Ramsar wetland (Sections 16 and 17B)

+Listed migratory species (Sections 20 and 20A)

-Following the provision of preliminary information, the delegate of the Minister determined, 6 June 2024, that the proposed activity be assessed by a Public Environment Report (PER).
+Following the provision of preliminary information, the delegate of the Minister determined on 21 October 2024, that the proposed action be assessed by Public Environment Report (PER).